sifive/freedom-e-sdk/bsp/sparkfun-redv/README.md

-HiFive1 Rev B is a low-cost, Arduino-compatible development board featuring the Freedom E310.
-It’s the best way to start prototyping and developing your RISC‑V applications.
+Sparkfun RED-V is a low-cost, Arduino-compatible development board featuring the Freedom E310.
+It’s one of the best ways to start prototyping and developing your RISC‑V applications.

 This target is ideal for getting familiar with the RISC-V ISA instruction set and the freedom-metal libraries.
 It supports: